Martin Saban-Smith standing in a woodworking workshop with tools and equipment on the walls, including wood-turning lathe, chisels, and paints.

 Learn to Turn

-Courses range from beginner sessions (where we'll have you making shavings within the first hour) to intermediate projects (boxes, bowls, hollow forms) to Sunday Studio Sessions for capable turners who want mentored practice time.
+Courses range from beginner sessions (where you'll be making shavings within the first hour) through intermediate projects to Sunday Studio Sessions for capable turners who want mentored practice time.
+You'll leave with finished pieces, new skills, and the confidence to keep turning when you get home.

 Watch & Learn

-Nearly 300 videos on YouTube, ranging from projects, techniques, tool reviews, and yes, the very occasional design disaster.
-I do what I can to stream live on Tuesday evenings (free), and offer occasional monthly paid demonstrations via Zoom for smaller audiences who want a more focused experience.
+Nearly 300 videos on YouTube covering projects, techniques, tool reviews, and the very occasional design disaster.
+I stream live most Tuesday evenings — free, informal, and you don't have to sweep up afterwards.

 Martin Saban-Smith in a brown cap and leather vest demonstrates a woodturning process using a lathe in a workshop filled with various paints and supplies.